dadevel/bloodhoundcli/README.md

 ~~~

 > **Note:**
-> `bloodhoundcli` assumes that the name of the NTDS file minus the `.ntds` suffix is the FQDN of the domain.
+> BloodHoundCli assumes that the name of the NTDS file minus the `.ntds` suffix is the FQDN of the domain.
-> This means a DCSync from `dc01.subdomain.corp.local` should be named `subdomain.corp.local.ntds`.
+> This means a DCSync from `dc01.subdomain.corp.local` must be named `subdomain.corp.local.ntds`.

 ## NetExec Integration